 Indulge in taboo

 Since we’re endorsing controversy, it would be difficult to ignore the taboo.
 Such matters are exciting since we see them so infrequently in our day-to-day lives.
 There’s also a sense of intimacy when presenting topics which are usually kept private.
-Taboo can mean many things and vary widely by cultures.
+Taboos can mean many things and vary widely by culture.
 However, there is still some common ground for everyone.

 In Poo-Pourri’s “Girls Don’t Poop” ad, the company moves from the traditional imagery of beautiful nature and encounters the topic directly, no matter how uncomfortable.
 The delivery is brilliant — humorous, relatable, and still within the bounds of sufficiently safe advertising all at once.
 As a bonus, the aesthetics latter-up to Poo-Pourri’s product branding, even while it’s a video format.